kevinguebert/kevinguebert-netlify/content/2018/05/2018-05-12-accountability-idea.md

 ---
 title: "A Simple Accountability Idea/MVP"
-path: "/2018/05/12/accountability-idea"
+slug: "accountability-idea"
 date: "2018-05-13T00:20:00.000Z"
 tags: ["Personal Growth","Ideas","Coding","Technology"]
+draft: false
+template: "post"
-excerpt: "[A while back](/blog/2018/03/04/march-tracking) I wrote about how I use IFTTT and Zapier to do some basic accountability tracking.
+description: "[A while back](/blog/2018/03/04/march-tracking) I wrote about how I use IFTTT and Zapier to do some basic accountability tracking.
 By using a Google Calendar and the two mentioned services, every time..."
 ---

 [A while back](/blog/2018/03/04/march-tracking) I wrote about how I use IFTTT and Zapier to do some basic accountability tracking.
 By using a Google Calendar and the two mentioned services, every time I completed a task that I set up as one I wanted to track, it would post to my calendar.
 Thinking more about it today, it could be fairly simple to get a service together to have a user highlight 2-3 top priority habits and create a visual system to keep them accountable.
 On my wall right now, I have 3 calendars set up so I can cross off the tasks I complete every day.
 The idea is to transfer that to a publicily accountable place.